A Celiac’s Gluten Free Guide to Germany

 • Berlin is gaining a reputation as the Europe’s vegan capital, and while that might not necessarily matter to celiacs, it does mean an overall increased awareness of “alternative” diets in the city.
 Many of Berlin’s vegan restaurants offer gluten free options.
 Attaya Cafe, for example, offers 100% Vegan Afro-Italian cuisine in Berlin.

-• Vapiano offers pastas and gluten free pizzas, but cross-contamination more of a risk from reader reports, due to shared kitchen.
+• Vapiano offers pastas and gluten free pizzas, but cross-contact more of a risk from reader reports, due to shared kitchen.
 They are a chain, and the link here is to a full list of their restaurants within Germany.

 Need a different translation card or country guide?
 Please see my landing page for all things gluten free, with guides and restaurant cards for Japan, Italy, Greece, Spain and more!